Goodman GCEC96 Review

 Model Comparison by Price: GCEC96 versus GCVM97

-While the GCEC96 is a mid-range unit, the GCVM97 is one of Goodman’s top-tier furnaces.
+While the GCEC96 is an entry-level Goodman gas furnace, the GCVM97 is one of Goodman’s top-tier models.
 As such, it does cost a little more, with the average installed price range being $4,700 to $5,300.

 You do get some extra perks with those extra few hundred dollars, including an even more advanced burner.
-The GCVM97 has a modulating burner that can incrementally adjust the heating output, and this is paired with a variable-speed blower.
+The GCVM97 has a modulating burner that can incrementally adjust the heating output, and this is paired with a variable-speed blower for incremental airflow adjustments.

 These are the best furnaces when it comes to even heat, eliminating cold spots, managing humidity, and quiet and efficient operation.
-As such, the GCVM97 has an AFUE of 98 percent, which will further reduce heating costs.
+As such, the GCVM97 has an AFUE of 97 percent.
+Although it will further reduce heating costs, it probably wouldn’t be significant enough for you to notice the difference between the GCEC96 and GCVM97.

 Another bonus you get for the extra money is Goodman’s proprietary technologies, ComfortBridge and the CoolCloud HVAC app.
 The app makes installation and repairs easier, and ComfortBridge improves efficiency and performance by enabling major components to communicate with the thermostat.